jradd/django-newproj-template/readme.md

 ### You will be using an HTML5 Doctype and writing your stylesheets with SASS

 By default the [_base.html_](#basehtml) template has an HTML5 doctype.
 For backwards compatibility this project installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.

-Finally, this project installs [and configures](#stylesheets-created) SASS, Compass and Susy to instantiate the Compass [`+global-reset` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.
+This project installs [SASS, Compass and Susy])(#stylesheets-created) and begins sketching in styles with [Gesso](https://github.com/jbergantine/compass-gesso).

 ### Optionally, you will be using Xapian for plain text search.